 boats swing out over water that's chilling.

-distance are mutual factors,
+Sea conditions and distance are mutual factors,

 reducing their hope of rescue in time.